 - A user-friendly interface that supports collaboration between multiple sites and researchers globally.

-- The option of auto checks and data limits to reduce errors.
+- Auto checks and data limits to reduce errors before they become queries.

 - Guaranteed compliance with privacy and data protection regulations.

-- Seamless integration with existing tools (e.g., wearables or legacy systems).
+- Native integration with existing tools (for example, wearables, eCOA and ePRO solutions, or legacy systems).

-- The ability to reuse data collected from the trial for future use.
+- The ability to reuse data collected from the trial for future studies.

 - Technical advisors to help set up and offer guidance at every stage.

-- An eCRF designer with options for reusable templates and built-in edits checks.
+- An eCRF designer with options for reusable templates and built-in edit checks.

 - Both auto-generated and manual queries.

-- Built-in metrics reporting to giant insights throughout the study.
+- Built-in metrics reporting to surface insights throughout the study.

 Currently, clinical trials use isolated technology tools—such as eCRFs—to collect, manage, and analyze data. eCRFs are study forms built into EDCs that let researchers and clinical staff enter data directly into the system.
 These digital, typically web-based questionnaires ensure data compliance with privacy, security, and Good Clinical Practice regulations.
 Researchers can tailor eCRFs to fit each study, saving time and money.